Online palliative care course for health care professionals.

 - 16 self-directed and interactive online modules completed at your own pace (approximately 8 hours of work).

-- 4 one-hour online webinars led by LEAP facilitators where learners will work through cases and discuss learnings from online modules.
+- 6 hours of online webinars led by LEAP facilitators where learners will work through cases and discuss learnings from online modules.
 A Pallium team member will participate in the webinars to offer coordination and technical support.

 - Built by Canadian palliative care experts.